-Clause / Issue Coverage acro ss LEPs Summary of Differences Recommendation for consolidated LEP Auburn Parramatta H Holroyd Bush fire hazard reduction Cl 5.11 Cl 5.11 CI 5.11 This clause is consistent across LEPs Retain clause in the consolidated LEP, unchanged Infrastructure dev. and use of existing Crown buildings CI 5.12 CI 5.12 CI 5.12 This clause is consistent across LEPs Retain clause in the consolidated LEP, unchanged Eco-tourist facilities N/A N/A N/A This clause is not adopted by any LEPs applying within the LGA.
-N/A Siding Spring Observatory N/A N/A N/A This clause is not adopted by any LEPs applying within the LGA.
+Clauso / Issuo Coverage across s LEPs Summary of Differences Recommendation for consolidated LEP Auburn Parramatta Holroyd Bush fire hazard reduction CI 5.11 CI 5.11 CI 5.11 This clause is consistent across LEPs Retain clause in the consolidated LEP, unchanged Infrastructure dev. and use of existing Crown buildings CI 5.12 CI 5.12 CI 5.12 This clause is consistent across LEPs Retain clause in the consolidated LEP, unchanged Eco-tourist facilities N/A N/A N/A This clause is not adopted by any LEPs applying within the LGA.
+N/A Siding Spring Observatory ₩A N/A N/A This clause is not adopted by any LEPs applying within the LGA.
+It is not proposed to adopt this clause in the consolidated LEF consistent with the current approach across all LEPs.
+Defence communications facility N∕A N/A N/A This clause is not adopted by any LEPs applying within the LGA.
 It is not proposed to adopt this clause in the consolidated LEP, consistent with the current approach across all LEPs.
-Defence communications facility N/A N/A N/A This clause is not adopted by any LEPs applying within the LGA.
-It is not proposed to adopt this clause in the consolidated LEP, consistent with the current approach across all LEPs.
-Pond based, tank based and oyster aquaculture Cl 5.19 CI 5.19 CI 5.19 This clause is consistent across the LEPs.
+Pond based, tank based and oyster aquaculture CI 5.19 CI 5.19 CI 5.19 This clause is consistent across the LEPs.
 Retain clause in the consolidated LEP, unchanged.
-Acid sulphate soils CI 6.1 CI 6.1 CI 6.1 Auburn LEP currently differs slightly, adding further detail to 6.1 (6)(a).
-All LEPs state the clause applies to land shown on the Acid Sulphate Map Recommend model clause is adopted in consolidated LEP.
-Earthworks CI 6.2 CI 6.2 CI 6.2 Auburn and Holroyd include some minor additional wording within the clause.
-Auburn includes an additional control that consent is not required if the work does not alter the ground level (existing) by more than 600mm.
+Acid sulphate solls CI 6.1 CI 6.1 CI 6.1 Aubum LEP currently differs slightly, adding further detail to 6.1 (6)(a).
+All LEPs state the clause applies to land shown on the Add Sulphate Map Earthworks CI 6,2 CI 6.2 CI 6.2 Aubum and Holroyd include some minor additional wording within the clause.
+Aubum Includes an additional control that consent is not required if the work does not after the ground level (existing) by more than 600mm.
 Holroyd includes an additional consideration when deciding to grant consent to also consider any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development.
 Recommend the standard clause is adopted, however it is recommended that the additional mitigation measures currently within Holroyd LEP clause as also included.
-Essential services Cl 6.5 n/a CI 6.3 This clause is consistent across the Auburn and Holroyd LEPs, which adopt the model clause.
+Essential services CI 6.5 n/a CI 6.3 This clause is consistent across the Auburn and Holroyd LEPs, which adopt the model clause.
 Retain clause in consolidated LEP, unchanged.
-Flood planning CI 6.3 CI 6.3 CI 6.3 This clause has been adopted in all three LEPs.
-In Auburn, the provision applies to land shown as "Flood Planning Area" or other land at or below the flood planning level.
-In Holroyd and Parramatta, the provision relates to land at or below the flood planning level.
-All three LEPs include the same definition of flood planning level and adopt the same objectives.
-LEP.
-In the absence of updated mapping for the entire Cumberlan LGA, it is recommended that the provision should apply to land at a below the flood planning level.
-The provision can be updated at a late stage to apply to mapping if Council considers this to be required.
-Biodiversity protection n/a CI 6.4 CI 6.5 CI 6.5 Only Holroyd and Parramatta have adopted a provision relating to biodiversity.
+Flood planning CI 6.3 CI 6.3 CI 6.3 provision applies to land shown as "Flood Planning Area" or other land It is recommended that this provision is adopted within the consolidated LEP.
+In the absence of updated mapping for the entire Cumberland LGA, it is recommended that the provision should apply to land at or below the flood planning level.
+The provision can be updated at a later stage to apply to mapping if Council considers this to be required.
+Blodiversity protection n/a CI 6.4 CI 6.5 Only Holroyd and Parramatta have adopted a provision relating to biodiversity.
 Holroyd applies the provision to land identified as Biodiversity on the Biodiversity Map and Parramatta applies to mapped 'Remnant Native Vegetation' on the Biodiversity Map.
 Both LEP provisions include the same objectives, however the considerations when deciding whether to grant consent are drafted differently but achieve the same aims.
 It is recommended that this provision is adopted, however the mapping will need to be amalgamated across the former Holroyd and Parramatta elements of the LGA.
-Further mapping will be required of the former Auburn element of the LGA.
+Further mapping will be required of the former Aubum element of the LGA.